-The style of the engraving on the badge shown in Fig 1 suggests a date in the mid-eighteenth century.
+The style of the engraving on the badge shown in Fig 1 suggests a mid-eighteenth century date.
 This was a period that saw the birth, and a flourishing, of many friendly and fraternal societies; the engraved motto — ‘Unanimity is the Strength of Society’ reflects this feeling.

 The majority of badges and medals that survive for Freemasonry are made of metal, both precious and base.
 The Bucks, however, seem to have favoured ceramic badges (see below) and objects transfer- printed with designs very similar to those that they used on paper.
 A good example of this is a jug sold by Bonhams ( See note 2) in London (see below):

 Close examination of the decoration on this jug reveals that the lower medallion in the design features a very similar image to that shown on the badge in Fig 1 encircled by the same motto.

 An article published in 1890 by Henry Rylands (See note 3), a leading Freemason, includes a very detailed survey and analysis of the material available about the Society of Bucks.
 He quotes an eighteenth century manuscript entitled ‘The Constitution Book of the Antient and Noble Order of Bucks’.

 This manuscript reveals much about the organisation, purported history of the Order, the toasts they drank and, importantly, the regalia of each rank within the Order.
 In its final section, it states that ‘The Forresters are to have the emblem of the Old Man teaching his Sons Unanimity by the Fable of the Bundle of Sticks, to a green ribbon, with this motto [Unanimity is the Strength of Society]’.
 It is this scene that appears both on the jug and on the badge.